Good Halloween Candy for Teeth: Stay Healthy on Fright Night

 Another Fright Night is just around the corner.
 We’re all ready for another excuse to enjoy some tasty treats, but it’s important to consider our health a bit before we do.
-Unfortunately, the best Halloween candy for teeth isn’t always the best for us.
+Unfortunately, the good Halloween candy for teeth isn’t always the greatest for us.
 Similarly, some of the healthiest candies might surprise you.
-For patients who have an overabundance of sweet treats, Nebraska Family Dentistry is participating in the Halloween candy buy-back in Lincoln, NE 2018.
+For patients who have an overabundance of sweet treats, Nebraska Family Dentistry is participating in the Halloween candy buy-back in Lincoln, NE 2019.

 Today, we’ll rank Halloween candy and the impact it has on teeth.
-We will go from best to worst, based on the sugar contents of each.
-We’ve also got some special tips, tricks, and treats for those looking to cut out some sugar this year.
+We will go from good all the way to the worst Halloween candy for teeth, based on the sugar contents of each.
+We’ve also got some tips, tricks, and treats for those looking to cut out some sugar this year.

-The Best Halloween Candy for Teeth Based on Sugar
+The Good Halloween Candy for Teeth Based on Sugar

 Note: Because different candies come in different portion sizes, it’s important to be aware of the portions for any candy you consume.
 For example, a package of two Reese’s Peanut Butter Cups makes up about 1.5 ounces.
 On the other hand, a roll of Smarties only contains about 0.4 ounces.
 To better compare the actual sugar contents of each candy, we compared them all at the one-ounce level.